yret1/yret1/README.md

 # ✨Welcome to my github profile✨

-🔭Check out some of my repos and projects🔭
+I'm happy that you wanted to stop by!

+**Who am i?** Well look at the banner!
+Jokes aside, Hi!
+I'm Simon, A frontend-developer based in Malmö, Sweden.

+I live in a small apartment with my partner and way too many plants.
+I have great plans for the future and cant wait to leave my mark on the products and websites of the future!

+Once again, Thank you for taking the time to visit!

-Keep reading to see what i'm currently working on!
+🔭Keep reading to see what i'm currently working on!🔭

 ## 🌱noNonsenseFinance - Fullstack - Current main project🌱